sf-wdi-19-20/modules/w2_d2_1_underscore_templating/README.md

   </body>
   ```

-3. You will also need a container in your `index.html` where you will append the data from your template.
+3. You will also need an element in your `index.html` where you will append the data from your template.
+Make sure to give this an `id` as well (e.g. `pets-list`).

   ```html
   <body>